Explore Otago by Train!

 As soon as you lay eyes on the grand building that is the Dunedin Railway Station, how can you not help wanting to hop on a train to experience the whole thing?

 If you have a Sheldon Cooper-like obsession for locomotives combined with a desire to see some awesome New Zealand landscape, which obviously you are in New Zealand to do, then taking a rail journey from Dunedin is a must.
-Dunedin Railways consists of two railway journeys: the Taieri Gorge Railway and The Seasider.
+Dunedin Railways consists of two railway journeys: The Inlander and The Seasider.
 Taking the train is an all-weather activity, so it is certainly a trip you can depend on.
 All you have to decide is what epic Otago scenery you want to see!

 What You Need to Know About a Dunedin Railway Journey

 - Collect your seating ticket from Dunedin Railway Station before you board the train

 - This is a scenic rail journey meaning the train will slow down or even stop for you to get photos and stretch your legs at points of interest

 - Get uninterrupted views from the open-air platforms in between sitting in the enclosed carriages

 - Food and drinks are available onboard but they only accept cash.